pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/resources/options/retainOnDelete.md

 Once the resource is unretained, it can be fully deleted as part of a following update.

-If a retained resource is deleted by Pulumi and you want to actually delete it you will either need to use your providers manual interface to find and delete the resource, or import the resource back into Pulumi then unretain and delete it.
+If a retained resource is deleted by Pulumi and you later want to actually delete it from the backing cloud provider you will either need to use your provider's manual interface to find and delete the resource, or import the resource back into Pulumi then unretain and delete it.

 The default is to inherit this value from the parent resource, and `false` for resources without a parent.